progbisht/user-auth/Readme.md

 1. Clone the git repo
 2. Open the folder with any modern code editor.
-3. Change the directory to ASSIGNMENT
+3. Change the directory to user-auth
    ```
-   cd ASSIGNMENT
+   cd user-auth
    ```
 4. Install the dependencies
     ```